gamermount56/sdk-readme/README.md

 To debug what the vision is seeing on device, we have provided a class called `TangibleDebugOverlay` which has two methods `Show()` and `Hide()`.
 You can show the debug overlay at anytime to display ghost tiles on the screen matching the `TangibleObject`s active in `TangibleManager`.

+You can toggle the TangibleDebugOverlay through the editor panel that appears when you press 'S'.

 ## Show
 ```csharp
 public static void Show();